-Finding we what have been searching for gives us that rewarding hit of pleasure and accomplishment.
+Finding we what have been searching for gives us a hit of pleasure and accomplishment.
 The harder “it” is to find, the bigger the hit.
+Conversely, going back into search mode is exceedingly frustratig.
 Unsurprisingly, when what we experience doesn’t reflect what we were led to believe, it leaves a bitter taste in our mouths.
 Trust walks out the door.
 And so does the chance for alchemy.

-Pure authenticity is alchemy’s main ingredient.
-It is the spark that ignites a chemistry between people, a product, service, or organization.
+Pure authenticity is one of alchemy’s main ingredients.
+It is the spark that ignites a chemistry between people and products, services, or organizations.

 Will the Real Butterfly Please Stand Up

 Viceroy butterflies look identical to Monarch butterflies.
-Which is a drag if you’re a bird and decide to eat the wrong one.
-That’s because the Monarch butterfly is poisonous to birds.
-And it also explains why Viceroy butterflies mimic them.
+Which is a drag if you’re the hungry bird that decides to eat the wrong one.
+The Monarch butterfly is poisonous to birds.
+And that’s precisely why Viceroy butterflies have evolved to mimic them.

-Birds stay away from monarchs because they might be a Viceroy.
-But a discerning bird can tell the difference between them.
-Theirs a slight difference in their markings.
-And, when birds know a Viceroy is the real thing, they’ll snap it up before you can say Viceroy Robinson.
+Birds stay away from Monarch butterflies because they might be a Viceroy.
+However, a discerning bird can tell the difference between them.
+There is a slight variation in wing markings.
+When birds know a Viceroy is the real thing, they’ll snap it up before you can say Viceroy Robinson.

 Coca Cola Gets Real

 In the late 1970’s proliferation of new soda brands created an intensely competitive beverage category.
 Coca Cola, the megabrand leader of the pack, found itself in the unfamiliar territory of fighting for market share.
-And now, with its introduction of new colas, Pepsi was closing in.
+The cavalcade of new colas put Pepsi hot on the heels of Coca Cola..

-Throughout the decades we could count on Coca Cola tasting just as great as we remembered it from our childhoods.
-The world could undergo massive changes, but Coke’s classic taste never changed.
+Throughout the decades people could count on Coca Cola to taste just as great as they remembered it from their childhoods.
+While the world could undergo change, Coke’s classic taste never wavered.
 And in the 70’s the unthinkable was happening.
 Our president was a liar, a cheater, and summarily impeached.
 We were fighting in a war in Vietnam that we didn’t understand, and thousands of young men were coming back from Vietnam in body bags.
 There was a Cold War buildup of nuclear missiles.
 To top it off, a huge social movement was sweeping across the country and challenging our belief.
 Yes, those beliefs needed challenged and change, but to the millions of Americans that held them, it was turning their world upside down and inside out.
-But Coca Cola was the rock of stability.
-A small one to be sure, but like Old Glory, it was still there.
-And it was real when the world around us was becoming more unreal every day.
-Coca Cola was the “The Real Thing” and we could tell the difference between Coke and an imposter.
+But Coca Cola offered a small bastion of stability.
+It became more real when the world around us was becoming more unreal every day.
+Coca Cola was built on the idea of being the “The Real Thing”.
+Staying true to its dependable classic flavor was a main ingredient of Coca Cola’s alchemy.
+Coca cola continues to reign as the king of colas..

 Think Like Ben and Jerry